 - Reduced Risk of Liability: When people are affected by toxicity released by any business, the business is liable to pay compensation.
 If the business installs pollution control devices, it can escape from such liability.

-- Cost Saving: Pollution control needs improved production technology which automatically reduces costs.
+- Cost Saving: Pollution control needs improved production technology, which automatically reduces costs.

 - Improved Public Image: A firm that promotes the cause for the environment will enjoy public confidence and a good reputation.

-- Other social benefits: Cleaner buildings, cleaner roads, clearer visibility, better quality of life, and availability of natural products in a purer form are some of the other social benefits the society can get through a proper pollution control system.
+- Other social benefits: Cleaner buildings, cleaner roads, clearer visibility, better quality of life, and availability of natural products in a purer form are some of the other social benefits society can get through a proper pollution control system.

 Question for Chapter Notes - Social Responsibilities of Business and Business Ethics